grantmacken/toolbox/README.md

 # a toolbox container with cli tools for [wasi development](https://wasi.dev/)

-Our toolbox image built from the [community maintained toolbox container images repo](https://github.com/toolbx-images) The base image used is `quay.io/toolbx-images/fedora-toolbox:39`
+The toolbox image built from the [community maintained toolbox container images repo](https://github.com/toolbx-images) The base image used is `quay.io/toolbx-images/fedora-toolbox:39`

-Buildah is used to kit out to our toolbox for terminal based [wasi development](https://wasi.dev/)
+Buildah is used to kit out to our toolbox for [wasi development](https://wasi.dev/)

 ## TOOLS

-Installed in this image is  the latest version of neovim [built from source](https://github.com/neovim/neovim/wiki/Building-Neovim) For
+Installed in this image is  the latest version of neovim [built from source](https://github.com/neovim/neovim/wiki/Building-Neovim) For Languages
- Languages

- - [ ] rust
+ - [] rust
  - [ ] golang
  - [ ] grain
  - [ ] ocaml
- - [ ] assembly

 ## How to use